 When Amecia was born, she weighed just 1lb 7oz and was quickly diagnosed with chronic lung disease.
-But now, thanks to the hard work of the teams at Great Ormond Street Hospital (GOSH), Amecia is doing well and will be taking part in Bad Hair Day to raise money for GOSH this February.
+But now, thanks to the hard work of the teams at Great Ormond Street Hospital (GOSH), Amecia is doing well and enjoying school.
+This Friday she will be taking part in Bad Hair Day to raise money for GOSH and have enlisted the help of her classmates and teachers.

 A rocky start